-Candidates who major in this programme must complete at least two core courses (6 credits each) from the following list.
-They may enrol in more than two courses from the list and the rest will be counted as elective course(s) for the major requirements.
+Candidates who major in this programme must complete at least one core course (6 credits) from Group A and at least one course (6 credits) from Group B of the following list.
+They may also enrol in more than two courses from the list and the rest will be counted as elective course(s) for the major requirements.

-Candidates who minor in this programme must complete at least one core course (6 credits) from the following list.
-They may enrol in more than one course from the list and the rest will be counted as elective course(s) for minor requirements.
+Candidates who minor in this programme must complete at least one core course

+(6 credits) from Group A of the following list.
+They may also enrol in more than one course from the list and the rest will be counted as elective course(s) for minor requirements.